duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 Check: The watchtowers are powered on

-Check: ROS is installed on your local computer: Before starting, please install ROS Kinetic on your local computer by following the official installation instructions [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+Check: ROS is installed on your local computer.
+If it is not, install ROS Kinetic on your local computer by following the official installation instructions [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).
 Please install the Desktop-Full version.

-Check: Docker is installed on your local computer: Please install Docker on your local computer by following the official installation instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
-It is recommended you also have [Docker-compose](https://docs.docker.com/compose/install/)
+Check: Docker is installed on your local computer.
+If it is not, install Docker on your local computer by following the official installation instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+It is recommended that you also have [Docker-compose](https://docs.docker.com/compose/install/)

 ## Demo instructions {#demo-cslam-run}